dbilenkin/machine-learning/MLRacePredictor/capstone_report_race_predictor.md

 ### Benchmark

 As mentioned in the problem statement and elsewhere, the clear benchmark that I was trying to improve upon was Riegel's formula.
 I was able to run the formula to generate predicted half marathon and marathon race times based on shorter races and used these predictions in the chosen evaluation metrics(R^2 and mean percent off) to see how my trained models compared.

+When using R^2 as well as average percent off to evaluate the current benchmark of Riegel's formula I get the following results:

+Riegel for half based on 5K:
+Average percent off 3.90%
+Coefficient of Determination (R2):  0.859521934604

+Riegel for marathon based on 5K:
+Average percent off 10.09%
+Coefficient of Determination (R2):  0.356883579775

+Riegel for marathon based on half:
+Average percent off 7.75%
+Coefficient of Determination (R2):  0.609482078262

+From this it's clear that using Riegel for predicting a half marathon from a 5K is already not bad.
+For the marathon, though, there is lots of room for improvement.

 ## III.
 Methodology